MicrosoftDocs/mesh-docs/mesh/Create/make-your-environment-available-for-events/build-and-publish-your-environment.md

 ### Option 1 - Adding the thumbnail camera

-To add the thumbnail camera to the scene and sets its view:
+To add the thumbnail camera to the scene and set its view:

 1. In the **Scene** window, adjust the view so that it shows what you want to display in the thumbnail (the Thumbnail Camera's view will